MetricOptimizedGating/MOG-Public/README.md

 An artificial gating trace is used for the fetal waveform, for most fetuses an R-R interval of 545 ms corresponding to a heart rate of 110 beats per minute will ensure that every heartbeat is oversampled.
 Siemens IDEA command tool can be used to define the R-R interval.

 Cine SSFP and PC image sequence parameters for 1.5 T are provided below.
-For PC vessel flow quantification, a minimum of 8 voxels over the area and temporal resolution of 50 ms is used.
+For PC vessel flow quantification, a minimum of 8 voxels over the area and a temporal resolution of 50 ms is used.

 ![](http://i.imgur.com/xjx9KZA.png)

 A full description of fetal cardiovascular MRI is found in [Seed M, Macgowan CK.
 Fetal cardiovascular MRI.
 Magnetom FLASH.
-2014;2:66-72](http://www.healthcare.siemens.com/siemens_hwem-hwem_ssxa_websites-context-root/wcm/idc/groups/public/@global/@imaging/@mri/documents/download/mdaz/mdmz/~edisp/mri_57_seed-01390790.pdf), found in www.siemens.com/magnetom-world.
+2014;2:66-72](http://www.healthcare.siemens.com/siemens_hwem-hwem_ssxa_websites-context-root/wcm/idc/groups/public/@global/@imaging/@mri/documents/download/mdaz/mdmz/~edisp/mri_57_seed-01390790.pdf), in www.siemens.com/magnetom-world.

 To run code: